gtormiston/CV/README.md

 #### Creative problem solving

-In my development work I've come to realise that coding is effectively a digital form of product design - and *finding elegant solutions* to existing problems is the essence of being a good product designer.
+Through my development work, I've come to realise that coding is effectively a digital form of product design - and *finding elegant solutions* to existing problems is the essence of being a good product designer.
 I'm a *quick debugger* utilising a variety of techniques to get to the bottom of an issue, with a sharp eye for small details.

 #### Rapid learner

-I have a passion for learning - I've taught myself much of my front-end knowledge, as well as several musical instruments, videography, a little Portuguese...
+I have a passion for learning - I've taught myself much of my front-end knowledge, as well as several musical instruments, videography, a little (Brazilian) Portuguese...
 I'm self motivated and don't require coaxing to learn something well.

 I get most excited when I'm thrown into a situation where I have to learn quickly.
-My time at Makers Academy in particular has taught me *how to learn* as much as anything, meaning I am better equipped to *pick up languages quickly* and explore new development topics.
+Above all, my time at Makers Academy taught me *how to learn any concept*, meaning I am better equipped to *pick up languages quickly* and explore new development topics.

 #### Comfortable team leader

 In the last 5 years I've had the opportunity to manage small teams in a variety of contexts, including freelancers on web projects and video shoots.
-I'm able to *gently motivate and encourage* team members to work towards a shared goal, and like to use an encouraging and supportive style with struggling members to help them reach their potential and gain confidence.
+I'm able to *motivate and encourage* team members to work towards a shared goal, and I like to use an encouraging and supportive style with struggling members to help them reach their potential and gain confidence.

 ## Experience